 Secondary Coverage Example (click on the graphic)

 Notice how, in the picture above, the APs are simply moved closer to each other.
 The RF doesn’t “stop” at the -65dBm Primary coverage boundary (represented by the black circles around each color), but instead dissipates (diffuses) as it moves away from the antenna.
 Secondary coverage is measured in dBm (or mW) and is best defined as the area covered by the second strongest AP, at a given RSSI.
-The APs must be placed more densely for Secondary coverage to increase, and this provides both RF redundancy and better roaming (to a point).
+The APs must be placed more densely for Secondary coverage to increase, and this provides both RF redundancy and could provide better roaming (up to a point).
 There is a point where excellent coverage can become too much coverage, both wasting money on unnecessary APs and causing poor client device drivers (very common) to exhibit poor roaming characteristics.

 Modeling Tools (click on the graphic)